sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-streaming/overview.md

 tags: [ "streaming", "events", "event-driven architecture", "event-driven architectures", "kafka" ]
 ---
 We are excited to introduce our new product, *Tyk Streams*!
 *Tyk Streams* is a powerful new feature in the Tyk API management platform that enables organisations to securely expose, manage and monetize real-time event streams and asynchronous APIs.

+We value your feedback.
+Please consider completing the following feedback form to explain your interest and use case for Tyk Streams.

+{{< button_left href="https://survey.hsforms.com/1ItPCBg-_Tre8WFJZL4pp6Q3ifmg" color="green" content="Feedback" >}}

 With *Tyk Streams*, you can easily connect to various event brokers and streaming platforms, such as [Apache Kafka](https://github.com/TykTechnologies/tyk-pro-docker-demo/tree/kafka), MQTT, AMQP etc. and expose them as managed API endpoints to internal and external consumers.

 <div style="display: flex; justify-content: center;">
 {{< img src="/img/streams/tyk-streams-overview.png" alt="Tyk Streams Overview" width="670px" height="500px" >}}